samallen659/ccWC/README.md

 ### Usage

 ccWC is made to follow the basic usage of wc
-  -c    Show byte count of input
+  - c    Show byte count of input
-  -l    Show line count of input
+  - l    Show line count of input
-  -m    Show character count of input
+  - m    Show character count of input
-  -w    Show word count of input
+  - w    Show word count of input

 File can be read by providing the file name